CALCZERO.COM

 How to Calculate Your Grade

-Pick the method that matches how your class works.
-Got a teacher who weighs tests more than homework?
-Use weighted categories.
-Everything counts the same?
-That's simple average.
+Pick the method that matches how the class is graded.
+If tests count more than homework, use weighted categories.
+If every assignment counts the same, use simple average.

 Simple Average